 Safeguarding against the potential cyber threat landscape

 Outcomex has implemented Advanced Malware Protection(AMP) throughout the College of Law network as a security architecture.
-AMP provided real time file inspection and analysis which is designed to protect and remediate malicious threats.
+AMP provided real time file inspection and analysis designed to protect and re mediate malicious threats.
 In conjunction with AMP, the security solution is comprised of Web, Email, and Network security components.
 As an architecture, these components provide policy driven decisions for access to the network and to the services within and outside the college.

 College of Law had been the victims of multiple ransom-ware attacks that heavily impacted the organisation.
 The security solutions coming to end of life gave College of Law the opportunity to develop a centralised vendor approach, adopting the full portfolio of Cisco content and network security product offerings.
 College of Law was looking for a security architecture that enables greater protection against Malware, provides them with an architecture which could be built upon, and most importantly provides visibility on issues which invade security.